balena-io-experimental/sync-python-example/readme.md

 In order to get this new super power you will need to set up a few things on your development computer.

+>**NOTE:** This example assumes you are familiar with the basic resin.io workflow and have set up a device and can comfortably push code to it.
+If you are new to resin.io first have a look at our [getting started guide](http://docs.resin.io/#/pages/installing/gettingStarted.md).

 ##### Install the Plugin
 resin-sync depends on the following:
 * node.js > 4.0